 So, giving me dire warnings not to venture forth into the wilder areas of Dakar, which are not totally safe at night .. something to do with ladies of uncertain morals and the odd thief ..
 Alaghi departed to collect his travelling kit and find an evening taxi to Tambacounda on the first leg of his journey to Bamako.
 His object being to sleep overnight whilst on the journey, thus saving time and any lodging costs .. quite brave I thought, remembering that we were both nearly killed on the same route one year previously, when the driver also slept on the journey !!

-The Hotel Fana management had kindly sprayed and de-mossified my room in the afternoon .. happily I slept without interruption that night, looking forward to my first visit to the fabled Ile de Gorée.
+The Hotel Fana management had kindly sprayed and de-mossified my room in the afternoon .. happily I slept without interruption, looking forward to my first visit to the fabled Ile de Gorée.